moonZHH/DiehardDetector/README.md

 organization = {IEEE}
 }

+## Use

 To use DiehardDetector, please follow the steps:
-　Step-1: Import the folders appalive and FlowDroid_new to Eclipse.
+-> Step-1: Import the folders appalive and FlowDroid_new to Eclipse.
-　Step-2: Adjust the configurations in Config.java.
+-> Step-2: Adjust the configurations in Config.java.
-　Step-3: Run Main.java to perform analysis.
+-> Step-3: Run Main.java to perform analysis.